b-truong/w209-fall22-final-project/README.md

 - **Marketing**: enhance UFC’s reach to countries where it is less widely known
 - **Business Development**: expand the avenues in which a fan interacts with the UFC brand

+More project documentation can be found at [this Google Drive folder](https://drive.google.com/drive/folders/1ujbsqWG2VutODLRt32spW-fatCEhLKwO?usp=sharing).

 # Prerequisites

 Before running the project, install these dependencies: